rreusser/regl-gpu-lines/API.md

 - `endpointAttributes` requires all attributes used in the computation of `orientation`, but `vertexAttributes` may exclude them.
 - If either `endpointAttributes` or `vertexAttributes` is excluded, the corresponding geometry will not be rendered
 - You must at least provide regl buffer objects, but in the style of regl, you may either just provide a buffer, or you may provide an object of the form `{buffer, stride, offset, divisor, type}`.
+- `insertCaps` automatically insert a cap wherever a break is encountered, signaled by a position with `w = 0` or first component `NaN`.
+Allows drawing lines and caps with a single draw call. *Use this option with care.* To avoid wasting vertices on degenerate triangles when caps are not drawn, use `capResolution ≤ joinResolution`.